-Taking the same graphic design business, let's say as the owner you make a net profit of $5k per month, per office, and that you open a new office every year at the cost of $125k per office.
+Taking the same graphic design agency, let's say as the owner you make a net profit of $5k per month, per office, and you open a new office every year at the cost of $125k per office.

-By the end of the 5th year your income goes up to to $25k per month.
+By the end of the 5th year you've opened 5 offices and your income is $25k per month.

-Now what if you ran a Forex trading business instead?
+Now what if you ran a Forex trading business with the same parameters?

-Same as the graphic design business, let's say your income starts at $60k per year, and you expand your operations by investing $125k into your trading account each year.
+Same as the graphic design business, let's say as a trader your net income starts at $5k per month, and you "expand your operations" by investing $125k into your trading account each year.

 With a monthly capital growth of 4%, how much do you think you'd be making by the end of your 5th year of Forex trading?

-In a normal business, your income goes up incrementally as you expand via arithmetic growth (i.e. in fixed steps).
+In a normal business, your income goes up incrementally as it increases via arithmetic growth (i.e. in fixed "steps").

 With a Forex trading business, your income goes up exponentially via geometric growth (i.e. compounding).

-Note: We're not even taking into account the growing asset (trading capital) you'd be accumulating as a trader, as opposed to the depreciating assets of office furniture and equipment you'd have to spend on as a traditional business owner.
+Note: We're not even taking into account the growing asset (trading capital) you'd be accumulating as a trader, as opposed to the depreciating assets (office furniture, equipment etc) you'd have to spend on as a traditional business owner.

 They are therefore vulnerable to major disruptions on both the demand and supply sides of the business equation.

-Similarly, if your customers change their preferences or demand less of your product, you must fundamentally change your business model or prepare to shut it down.
+Similarly, if your customers change their preferences or demand less of your product, you must fundamentally change your business model or shut it down.

-You see, with a Forex business you'll never have to worry about demand - the world will always have a need for currency exchange.
+You see, with a Forex business you'll never have to worry about demand - the world will always be in need of currency exchange.

 As the owner of a Forex business, your only point of external risk is your broker, who is essentially your "supplier".

-Thankfully, there are plenty of well-regulated, homogeneous broker alternatives to choose from, so your trading business will have a near-zero risk of having significant operational disruptions.
+Thankfully, there are plenty of well-regulated broker alternatives to choose from, so your trading business will be at low risk of experiencing significant operational disruptions.

 No Inventory or Staff Problems

-You don't have to deal with inventory problems or staff-related issues, which is a BIG advantage.
+You don't have to deal with inventory problems or staff issues, which is a HUGE advantage.

 The fewer "moving parts" you have in your business, the fewer things can go wrong and the fewer headaches you'll get.